ome/ngff/rfc/wip-tform/index.md

     - Units for "time" axes: 'attosecond', 'centisecond', 'day', 'decisecond', 'exasecond', 'femtosecond', 'gigasecond', 'hectosecond', 'hour', 'kilosecond', 'megasecond', 'microsecond', 'millisecond', 'minute', 'nanosecond', 'petasecond', 'picosecond', 'second', 'terasecond', 'yoctosecond', 'yottasecond', 'zeptosecond', 'zettasecond'
 - MAY contain the field "longName".
 The value MUST be a string, and can provide a longer name or description of an axis and its properties.

-If part of [[#multiscale-md]], the length of "axes" MUST be equal to the number of dimensions of the arrays that contain the image data.
+If part of multiscales metadata, the length of "axes" MUST be equal to the number of dimensions of the arrays that contain the image data.

 Arrays are often thought of as containing discrete samples along the continuous variable.
 Axes representing space and time are usually continuous, meaning they can be indexed by real-valued (floating point) numbers whereas discrete axes may be indexed